vrajparesh/DS-Implementations/README.md

 ## Wanna Contribute?
  * Contributions are always welcome.
-Language doesn't matter.
 Just make sure you're implementing an algorithm.
+ * Language should be Java
  * To add, follow the structure:

-   > algorithm_type/algorithm_name/language_name/file_name.extension
+   > algorithm_type/algorithm_name/file_name.extension

  * If an implementation exists already in the language you chose, please don't make uneccesary PRs.
  * Do not remove previous implementations of algorithms.
 Just add a new file with your own implementation.